rastabda22/rastabda22/README.md

 1. You must have a web server to display your gallery.
 1. [Install MyPhotoShare](#install-it).
 1. Adapt the configuration file [`myphotoshare.conf`](myphotoshare.conf.defaults) to your liking.
-At a minimum, you must change 3 settings to locate where are the media albums and where is the web content.
+At a minimum, you must change 3 settings to locate where is the web root, where are the media albums, and where the cache files are written.
 1. Drop pictures and videos into the `albums` directory.
-1. Run MyPhotoShare scanner: look for `myphotoshare_scanner` command or `bin/scanner`.
+1. Run MyPhotoShare scanner (look for `myphotoshare_scanner` command or `bin/scanner`), with at least one argument: the options file.
 This populates MyPhotoShare cache and creates indexes.
 1. When the scanner has completed successfully, aim your web browser at your web site and enjoy!

 ## Get and Give Help